araobp/unity-ar/README.md

 # AR building blocks

-I have been working on AR apps over the past year (Y2021) in my spare time.
-This repo is for sorting out AR building blocks that I have developed in those AR apps.
+I had worked on AR apps in the past year (Y2021).
+This repo is for sorting out AR building blocks that I developed in those AR apps.

 Requirements:
 - Unity